-2020 self-evaluation reports have been calculated using the results submitted by schools as part of the FFT Results Service.
-In line with the latest government guidance, schools were asked to provide the highest result from either the Centre Assessed Grades or the Exam Board Grades.
+2021 self-evaluation reports have been calculated using the results submitted by schools as part of the FFT Results Service.
+In line with the latest government guidance, schools were asked to provide Centre Assessed Grades based on a range of evidence.

 FFT has used the data provided as part of this year’s results service to produce a full suite of self-evaluation subject reports for participating schools.

 The subject reports emphasise this with a line separating the 2021 results from the 2018-2020 test outcomes.

 Analysing your results – all subjects

 - How does attainment and progress compare to the national average across all subjects?

 - Is there any variation against key measures across all subjects?

 Analysing your results – individual subjects

 - Do pupils in my subject make more or less progress than pupils with similar prior attainment?

 - How does attainment and progress compare to the national average?